group by one column and select multiple columns in linq

 .Select(group => new { group.Key.Category, group.Key.CustomerId, TotalAmount = group.Sum(order => order.Amount) });

-C# LINQ Group by Multiple Columns Order By
+Group by Multiple Columns and Order the Results

-Finally, to group by multiple columns and then order the results:
+Sometimes, you need to sort the grouped data.
+Here’s how you can group by multiple columns and then order the results:

 var groupOrderBy = orders.GroupBy(order => new { order.Category, order.Status })